-What happened to my Netflix?!
-Here’s why you’re not always getting HD
+Here’s why you’re not always getting Netflix in HD or 4K, and how to fix it

 We’re just as surprised as anyone that IE out performs Chrome or Firefox at anything.

-Are you geared up to stream HD video?
+Are you geared up to stream HD or UHD video?

-You might be paying for a fast Internet connection, but that doesn’t mean you necessarily have fast Internet access.
+You might be paying for a fast internet connection, but that doesn’t mean you necessarily have fast internet access.
 Try visiting testmy.net to see what kind of downstream speeds you’re getting.
-If you get anything under 10 Mbps and there’s more than one device in your residence using the Internet, you’ll be hard-pressed to see a full HD stream from Netflix … ever.
+If you get anything under 10 Mbps and there’s more than one device in your residence using the internet, you’ll be hard-pressed to see a full HD stream — and definitely not UHD — from Netflix … ever.

 Not seeing a good number?
-There are several things you can do to make sure you’re getting the speeds you should, from picking the right Internet plan, to installing the right kind of router.
-We cover everything in this comprehensive guide on how to optimize your home’s network for streaming HD video.
+There are several things you can do to make sure you’re getting the speeds you should, from picking the right internet plan, to installing the right kind of router.
+We suggest checking our list of the best wireless routers to make sure you’re getting the fastest connection possible on your network.

-With your home’s network in tip-top shape, you can rest easy knowing your Internet pipes aren’t the ones that are clogged.
+With your home’s network in tip-top shape, you can rest easy knowing your internet pipes aren’t the ones that are clogged.
 With that in mind, it’s time to take a step back and consider whether then lines feeding your home are as open as they should be.

 Is your ISP to blame?

-A couple of big developments have taken place between Netflix and certain ISPs over the past few months.
-First, Netflix started paying off a few ISPs, including Comcast and Suddenlink, for so-called “fast lanes” which are meant to ensure its video streams get to its customers using those ISPs more quickly and reliably.
+After much pressure, Netflix started paying off a few ISPs, including Comcast and Suddenlink, for so-called “fast lanes” which are meant to ensure its video streams get to its customers using those ISPs more quickly and reliably.

 You could be doomed to poor Netflix picture quality…

-Second, Netflix has engaged in a full-on schoolyard brawl with Verizon, claiming Verizon is throttling (slowing down) its customers’ Internet connections when they use Netflix.
-Verizon denies it’s doing anything of the sort, but there is some compelling evidence that shows Verizon FiOS customers are getting slower Internet speeds than they should, including Netflix’s own speed index report.

-If you’re using an Internet service provider that hasn’t made some sort of arrangement with Netflix, be it a paid fast-lane agreement or through Netflix’s “open connect” program, it’s possible you could be doomed to poor Netflix picture quality – especially if you live in a large market with lots of Internet users.
-Check the speed report above to get some idea where Netflix stands in your ISP’s graces.
+If you’re using an internet service provider that hasn’t made some sort of arrangement with Netflix, be it a paid fast-lane agreement or through Netflix’s “open connect” program, it’s possible you could be doomed to poor Netflix picture quality – especially if you live in a large market with lots of internet users.
+You can consult this Netflix ISP speed website to get some idea where Netflix stands in your ISP’s graces.
 If it looks like your ISP ranks poorly, it’s possible – though difficult to prove – that your ISP could be throttling you and all Netflix users on its network.
-If you suspect that might be the case, one way to hide what you’re doing from your ISP is with a Virtual Private Network, or VPN, as mentioned in our aforementioned how-to article.
+If you suspect that might be the case, one way to hide what you’re doing from your ISP is with a Virtual Private Network, or VPN.
+We have a handy VPN explainer piece here to guide you.

 Check your watch

 If you haven’t noticed, Netflix will start playing a stream sooner than it can be played at its full quality, buffering for the full-resolution version along the way.
-As soon as it is safe to do so, the stream will be displayed at full resolution.
+As soon as it is possible to do so, the stream will be displayed at full resolution.

 If bandwidth slows down, resolution will drop until the full-res stream is sufficiently buffered again.
-Ostensibly, Netflix does this to keep the load times short so you don’t feel like “it’s taking forever” to watch your show.

-This intelligent adjustment makes Netflix feel snappy, but at the wrong time of day, it can also make it look like garbage.
+Ostensibly, Netflix does this to keep the load times short so you don’t feel like it’s taking forever to watch your show.
+This intelligent adjustment makes Netflix feel snappy, but at the wrong time of day, it can also make it look like garbage during the first few minutes of viewing.

 As we experimented with Netflix quality over the course of an entire day, we discovered that the biggest factor influencing stream quality is time of day, and whether that time falls under typical peak hours for watching.

-Getting HD (720p) at 9 in the evening, for example was next to impossible, let alone 1080p or 4k Ultra HD.
+You’ll want to keep peak hours (essentially prime time hours after 6 p.m.) in mind, and adjust your expectations.

 What else can I do?

-If you know for certain your home’s network is solid, and the ISP you subscribe to is known to offer good Netflix streaming speeds, yet your experience is bad, then call your ISP and report the issue.
+If you know for certain your home network is solid, and the ISP you subscribe to offers good Netflix streaming speeds, yet your experience is bad, then call your ISP and report the issue.
 Make sure the agent knows that you know what you’re talking about before they drag you through a 45-minute scripted troubleshooting session, and cross your fingers they’ll try to do something about it rather than just point a finger at Netflix.

 Other than that, there isn’t much you can do aside from vote with your wallet.
 Cancel your subscription to tell Netflix that if they can’t get you a better experience in your area, you’re not going to pay for it.
-After all, until those that have the most stand to lose something, it’s possible nothing will change.
+Otherwise, it’s possible nothing will change.